python-telegram-bot/python-telegram-bot/CONTRIBUTING.rst

    - Add yourself to the AUTHORS.rst_ file in an alphabetical fashion.

-   - Before making a commit ensure that all automated tests, pep8 & lint validations still pass:
+   - Before making a commit ensure that all automated tests still pass:

       ``$ make test``

-      ``$ make pep8``

-      ``$ make lint``

-   - To actually make the commit and push it to your GitHub fork, run:
+   - To actually make the commit (this will trigger test for yapf, lint and pep8 automatically):

+      ``$ git add your-file-changed.py``

+        - yapf may change code formatting, make sure to re-add them to your commit.

       ``$ git commit -a -m "your-commit-message-here"``

+   - Finally, push it to your GitHub fork, run:

       ``$ git push origin your-branch-name``